zhenghung/CompactWarehouseRobotNavi/ROS/README.md

     rosrun map_server map_saver -h <DIRECTORY>

+## Using the Laser Scan Matcher
+This uses the `laser_Scan_matcher` package to improve odometry.
+Use only when a real LIDAR is used!
+Laser Filter is automatically run when you launch the file.

+To run:

+    roslaunch warebot_lidar lsm.launch

 ## Navigation
 This allows the robot to autonomously navigate to a waypoint using the navigation stack.

+IMPORTANT: The navigation stack requires a transform between `odom` and `chassis` to be available.
+In simulations, Gazebo does this automaticallly however when running a real robot, you need the Laser Scan Matcher to provide this transform!

-Again, note that the laser has to be filtered beforehand to prevent LaserScan hits on the robot itself from creating an obstacle within the robot itself.
-This is automatically run when you launch the navigation launch file.
+ALso note that the laser has to be filtered beforehand to prevent LaserScan hits on the robot itself from creating an obstacle within the robot itself.
+LSM's launch file does this.

 Launch gazebo and rviz files.